-- 100% of the LEA Legal/Due Process Expenses related to compliance findings and due process hearings and judgments not covered by the risk management JPA.
-Per the Local Plan, any district initiating contact with a legal advisor without prior approval from the WESELPA will bear the cost of the services. - 30% of costs associated with parent reimbursements for services, placements, independent evaluations/assessments, and parent legal fees for settlements as a result of mediation or due process or SELPA level Alternative Dispute Resolution (ADR). - Federal Court filings that are not directly related to due process decisions appealed to the federal court shall be funded through the District's JPA.
-Due process decision appeals may be first tendered to the District JPA, if not funded through the district's JPA, then the SELPA JRF would fund. - 20% of Non-LCI Nonpublic School/Nonpublic Agency expense (after LCFF dollars generated by Non-LCI ADA placement have been subtracted) - 30% of authorized parent/JRF related reimbursements. - Reimbursement of State Special School Apportionment Adjustment - Access to SELPA contracted vendors for services rendered to member districts at a 100% billback when not covered through the JRF structure. - Supplemental support to regionalized service programs and other extraordinary expenses that are approved by the Superintendents' Council upon petition by member LEAs.
+- 100% of the LEA special education ILegal costs associated with /dDue pProcess and/or Alternative Dispute Resolution (ADR) Expenses related to compliance findings and due process hearings and judgments not covered by the risk management JPA.
+Beginning in 2025/26, the JRF split for these costs will change to 50% district/50% JRF.
+Per the Local Plan, any district initiating contact with a legal advisor without prior approval from the WESELPA will bear the cost of the services. - 30% of costs associated with parent reimbursements for services, placements, independent evaluations/assessments, and parent legal fees for settlements as a result of mediation or due process, mediation, or SELPA facilitated level Alternative Dispute Resolution (ADR).
+Beginning in 2025/26, the JRF split for these costs will change to 50% district/50% JRF. - Federal Court filings that are not directly related to due process decisions appealed to the federal court shall be funded through the District's JPA.
+Due process decision appeals may be first tendered to the District JPA, if not funded through the district's JPA, then the SELPA JRF would fund. - 20% of Non-LCI Nonpublic School/Nonpublic Agency expense (after LCFF dollars generated by Non-LCI ADA placement have been subtracted) - 30% of authorized parent/JRF related reimbursements.
+Beginning in 2025/26, the JRF split for these costs will change to 50% district/50% JRF. - Reimbursement of State Special School Apportionment Adjustment - Access to SELPA contracted vendors for services rendered to member districts at a 100% billback when not covered through the JRF structure. - Supplemental support to regionalized service programs and other extraordinary expenses that are approved by the Superintendents' Council upon petition by member LEAs.

-Original expenses related to Non-LCI NPS/NPA placements, LCI NPS placements, and authorized parent/Joint Risk Fund (JRF) related reimbursements will be charged to the JRF (Budget 0282).
-The District of Residence/Accountability will reimburse the JRF for their share of the expense based on the procedures below.
+Original expenses related to Non-LCI NPS/NPA placements, LCI NPS placements, and authorized parent/Joint Risk Fund (JRF) related reimbursements will beare charged to the JRF (Budget 0282).
+The Updated: JanuarySeptember 20253 B-14

+District of Residence/Accountability will reimburse the JRF for their share of the expense based on the procedures below.